mohamedmedhat5/Garbage-Classify/README.md

-# Smart-Eye: Intelligent Waste Classification System
+# Garbage Classification System

 ## Project Overview
-Smart-Eye is a Deep Learning-based computer vision system designed to classify waste materials into 12 distinct categories to assist in automated recycling processes.
+Garbage Classification is a Deep Learning-based computer vision system designed to classify waste materials into 12 distinct categories to assist in automated recycling processes.
 The system leverages Transfer Learning using the MobileNetV2 architecture, achieving a test accuracy of 95.6%.
 It includes a full-stack implementation with a FastAPI backend for real-time inference and a web-based dashboard for visualization.

 ## Key Features
 - **Architecture:** MobileNetV2 (Pre-trained on ImageNet) with a custom classification head.